 Structure of studies

 The Master of Science (Technology) degree is 120 ECTS credits.

 Half of the major's studies are joint courses of the USP program and half of the major's studies are real estate studies.

-More information about the studies can be found on Aalto University's student portal Into.
+More information about the studies can be found on Aalto University's website.

 Studies in the real estate specialisation provide students with skills for analyzing the real estate markets and understanding the dynamic processes that determine supply, demand and prices.
 Student learn the basic methods used in the valuation of real estate and gain understanding in the business logics of various actors.
 This specialisation provides professional capabilities relevant to real estate position in both the private and the public sector.

 The Master’s Programme in Urban Studies and Planning provides international scope in many ways, taking advantage both of the unique Helsinki context and diverse urban contexts around the world.
 Each year, new students in the Master’s Programme in Urban Studies and Planning include both Finnish and international applicants.
 We look for students whose varied backgrounds, experiences, and education reflect the richness of contemporary society.
 The teachers of the programme have an international background or experience, and the program builds on their strong international connections in their respective fields.
 Researchers and invited lecturers from abroad take part in the teaching of the programme.
 All students have opportunity to study in an international environment and acquaint themselves with different cultures.

 Further study opportunities

 After completing a degree in the Master's Programme in Urban Studies and Planning, you can apply for doctoral programmes in Aalto University, the University of Helsinki, and other top international universities.